jerry

 To create a linked table:

-1. Open the Access database that you want to link to MySQL.
+- Open the Access database that you want to link to MySQL.

-2. On the External Data tab, choose ODBC Database.
+- On the tab, choose .

-4. The Select Data Source dialog box appears; it lists the defined data sources for any ODBC drivers installed on your computer.
+dialog box that appears, choose Link to the data source by creating a linked table and click . - The Select Data Source dialog box appears; it lists the defined data sources for any ODBC drivers installed on your computer.
 Click either the File Data Source or Machine Data Source tab, and then double-click the Connector/ODBC DSN you want to link your table to.
-To define a new DSN for Connector/ODBC instead, click New and follow the instructions in Section 5.3, “Configuring a Connector/ODBC DSN on Windows”; double click the new DSN after it has been created.
+To define a new DSN for Connector/ODBC instead, click and follow the instructions in Section 5.3, “Configuring a Connector/ODBC DSN on Windows”; double click the new DSN after it has been created.

-If the ODBC data source that you selected requires you to log in, enter your login ID and password (additional information might also be required), and then click OK.
+If the ODBC data source that you selected requires you to log in, enter your login ID and password (additional information might also be required), and then click . - Microsoft Access connects to the MySQL server and displays the list of tables that you can link to.
+Choose the tables you want to link to (or click

 Notes

-• If your database on Access already has a table with the same name as the one you are linking to, Access will append a number to the name of the new linked table.
+- If your database on Access already has a table with the same name as the one you are linking to, Access will append a number to the name of the new linked table.

 Once the process has been completed, you can build interfaces and queries to the linked tables just as you would for any Access database.